 A July 2000 referendum confirmed him as president with 97% of the vote.

 In his inaugural address, Mr Assad promised wide-ranging reforms, including modernising the economy, fighting corruption and launching "our own democratic experience".
-He also pointed to the "dire need for constructive criticism".

 It was not long before the authorities released hundreds of political prisoners and allowed the first independent newspapers for more than three decades to begin publishing.
 A group of intellectuals pressing for democratic reforms were even permitted to hold public political meetings and publish statements.